Prabhakar-Naik/senior-java-developer/README.md

 <h3>In Summary</h3>
 Kubernetes simplifies the management of containerized applications at scale.
 It provides a robust set of features for automating deployment, scaling, and operations, making it a cornerstone of modern cloud-native infrastructure.

 # 37. Cloud-Native Development: Using cloud platforms (AWS, GCP, Azure) and serverless computing (AWS Lambda).
+<h2>Cloud-Native Development</h2>
+Cloud-native development is an approach to building and running applications that fully leverages the advantages of cloud computing.
+It's about how applications are created and deployed, not where.
+Cloud-native applications are designed to thrive in dynamic, distributed environments.
+<h2>Key Principles of Cloud-Native Development:</h2>
+Microservices: Applications are broken down into small, independent services that can be developed, deployed, and scaled individually.<br>
+Containers: Containers (like Docker) package software in a way that it can run reliably in any environment.<br>
+Orchestration: Container orchestration tools (like Kubernetes) automate the deployment, scaling, and management of containers.<br>
+DevOps: Emphasizes automation, collaboration, and continuous delivery to speed up the software development lifecycle.<br>
+APIs: Applications communicate through well-defined APIs.<br>
+Immutable Infrastructure: Infrastructure is treated as code and replaced rather than modified.
+<h2>Cloud Platforms (AWS, GCP, Azure)</h2>
+Cloud platforms provide the infrastructure and services needed to build and run cloud-native applications.
+Here's a brief overview of the major players:

 # 38. Distributed Data Processing: Frameworks like Apache Spark or Apache Flink for large-scale data processing.

 # 39. GraphQL: Alternative to REST for inter-service communication.

 # 40. JVM Tuning for Distributed Systems: Memory management and performance tuning in distributed environments.